brucemack/kc1fsz-rc1/README.md

 tone is filtered out.
 This is close to what we would expect a "real" system to sound like.

-This test has been repeated with the PL tone under the voice section of the clip down another
+This test was repeated with the PL tone under the voice section of the clip down another
 -6dB for a total of -26dB relative to full-scale (0.05 amplitude in linear units).
 The original clip is here: [Sound 3](https://github.com/brucemack/kc1fsz-rc1/raw/refs/heads/main/docs/clip-3.wav) and the clip played through the controller firmware